NHM-London-Bioinformatics/pipelines-sop/README.md

 ## Metabarcoding

-We have extensively tested the nf-core ampliseq pipeline for metabarcoding.
-Click here to read more about ampliseq.
+We have extensively tested the [nf-core ampliseq](https://nf-co.re/ampliseq) pipeline for metabarcoding.
+[Click here](metabarcoding.md) to read our guide to running ampliseq on the NHM HPC.

 ## Ancient DNA